CommunistMountain/BalanceModFork/checklist.md

         <li>Changes for hidden augments:</li>
         <ol>
             <li>All hidden augments now cost 50 (and thus sell for 25 if obtained from an event).</li>
-            <li>Drone Reactor Booster: Crew drone speed boost from +25% to +100%, and also gives +20% damage.
-Combat drones and defense drones shoot 20% faster.
-(TODO see if it can be applied to all drones, or just a subset.
-Reference slow's INS+ DRB)</li>
         </ol>
         <li>Added Advanced FTL Navigation 2 to stores and random rewards (TODO add to augment lists if needed) (TODO 2 add this to ESCORT_BEACON blue option like Adv FTL Nav 1)</li>
         <ol>